markirby/mark-kirby.co.uk/content/_posts/2013-01-16-creating-a-true-rest-api.md

 *HEAD: /user* should return everything *GET: /user* would except the entity-body.

-This could be useful for a number of reasons, e.g. the Content-Length header might tell the client it doesn&#8217;t want to fetch this particular entity-body if its too large.
+This could be useful for a number of reasons, e.g. the Content-Length header might tell the client it doesn't want to fetch this particular entity-body if its too large.

 ## Version your API, and never change released features

 Each URI should begin with a version number.

-  * <span style="line-height: 13px;">/v1/user</span>
+  * /v1/user

 Returns:

-  * <span style="line-height: 13px;">name</span>
+  * name
   * phonenumber

-If you remove anything from the representation being returned for user, or change the rules about what you accept, you need to increase the version number &#8211; don&#8217;t just change the current representation.
+If you remove anything from the representation being returned for user, or change the rules about what you accept, you need to increase the version number - don't just change the current representation.

-  * <span style="line-height: 13px;">/v2/user</span>
+  * /v2/user

 Returns

-  * <span style="line-height: 13px;">name</span>
+  * name

 **This prevents your clients from breaking!**

 &nbsp;

-## Understand Hypermedia application state and why you probably shouldn&#8217;t use it
+## Understand Hypermedia application state and why you probably shouldn't use it

 Hypermedia Application State (also known as HATEOAS) is a concept wherein the client uses just one URI, and from that URI is able to deduce how to interact with the API by following links, as one would when using a website.
 What this means in theory is that the client need not know how to use the API in a certain way, which enables the API to evolve without updating all the clients.
 [This talk explains it well][20].

-This is one part of REST I don&#8217;t agree with for most situations, although it is [technically part of having a true REST API][21].
+This is one part of REST I don't agree with for most situations, although it is [technically part of having a true REST API][21].

 The concept is great in theory, but it poses the following issues:

-  * At least 2 API calls are needed to perform any task, one to identify how to perform the task, and then the one to actually do it &#8211; which means **more data being transferred**, and **more time taken** to get the data.
+  * At least 2 API calls are needed to perform any task, one to identify how to perform the task, and then the one to actually do it - which means **more data being transferred**, and **more time taken** to get the data.
 This is **terrible for mobile**, especially as the signal could be lost in between asking how to perform the task, and actually doing it.
   * You should not use JSON to run this type of API, and JSON is the most efficient way of passing information to clients
   * This is not a common way of consuming an API, so it creates complexity for the client developers, which could cause the development to **take longer**, or **put people off** using the API
   * There is still lots of information the client needs to know about the API in order to respond to it and navigate it, so its not true separation of concerns anyway

 Ultimately what this does is put the needs of the developers over that of the users.
 It places **theory over practicality**.
-No other aspect of REST does this, and that is why this is the one thing I don&#8217;t recommend, and [neither does the creator of Ruby on Rails][22], [nor Michael Bleigh][23].
+No other aspect of REST does this, and that is why this is the one thing I don't recommend, and [neither does the creator of Ruby on Rails][22], [nor Michael Bleigh][23].
 [Others do][24], and its a big debate area.
 Understand it and make your own choices.

 ## Next steps

-### Learn more about API&#8217;s
+### Learn more about API's

 The best book you can read on this subject is the REST bible: [RESTful Web Services, by Leonard Richards][25], a [Kindle edition is also available][26].

-### Get outside help with your API&#8217;s
+### Get outside help with your API's

-If you&#8217;ve enjoyed this article and have an API project you&#8217;d like help with, I may be available as a consultant on your project.
-I&#8217;ve built REST API&#8217;s for mobile apps, and worked with Tesco on the early versions of their (non REST) API as a mobile developer.
+If you've enjoyed this article and have an API project you'd like help with, I may be available as a consultant on your project.
+I've built REST API's for mobile apps, and worked with Tesco on the early versions of their (non REST) API as a mobile developer.
 I learned much from this experience, and have both made, and seen, many of the issues that can occur from not following the above guidelines.
-My business partner and our CTO [James McCarthy][27] has over 20 years experience building back-end systems and API&#8217;s for organisations such as AMEX and may also be available.
+My business partner and our CTO [James McCarthy][27] has over 20 years experience building back-end systems and API's for organisations such as AMEX and may also be available.

 To hire one of us, [check out the contact page][28].